 6. Vankyo MatrixPad Z4

 An affordable option to fulfill your e-reading requirements would be the Vankyo MatrixPad Z4.
-This tablet offers a lot more than most tablets of this price range.
+This tablet offers a lot more than most tablets in this price range.

 The Vankyo MatrixPad Z4 also includes an ‘Eye Health’ feature that allows you to read in a low light environment and avoids vision damage.
 The tablet operates on the latest version of Android which permits most apps to be conveniently installed.